 - Stress.
 We all experience stress from time to time, and children and teens are no exception.
 If your child is under a lot of pressure from school, or experiencing big changes at home like a divorce or a big move, a headache can result.

 - Vision problems.
-If your child is unable to see what’s happening at the front of the classroom, he might be straining his eyes to see far away, which can result in a eye strain.
+If your child is unable to see what’s happening at the front of the classroom, they might be straining their eyes to see far away, which can result in an eye strain.
 This can sometimes be interpreted as a headache, although it is distinct from recurrent headaches.
 A vision test can give you a better understanding of whether or not your child’s eyestrain is being caused by vision problems.

 - Family history.
 Your child is more likely to have headaches if a parent gets them as well.

 If your child has a headache, try giving them water or a sports drink and over-the-counter ibuprofen.
 Follow the instructions on the package for the appropriate dosage.
 Do not give it to your child more than three times in a week.
 If it persists for a few days or worsens, call your child’s pediatrician.

 Fortunately the majority of headaches in children are not a cause for alarm.
 However, there are a few instances which require a little more investigation.
 If your child’s headaches have become more frequent or severe, if it wakes them up almost every day in the morning or the middle of the night, or if the headache causes vomiting, it’s best to have your child evaluated by your pediatrician.

 They will perform a physical exam and decide if any tests need to be done.
 Brain MRIs and CT scans are rarely needed.
 If your pediatrician suspects a migraine, they might refer your child to a neurologist who is familiar with medications to help prevent and treat this condition.